 Next, you will need to open the STL files in a slicer program to convert them into GCODE that your printer can use.
 I (and most other people) use CURA, which is completely free and probably came with your printer, though there are other programs out there that have a few additional bells and whistles.
-The first time you use CURA, you'll need to set global settings that are particular to your printer (like the build area size, resolution, etc.) and then after that, you can adjust per-print settings, (like build plate temperature, what fill percentage to use, do I want to print a support structure around it, and whether to use a Brim or Raft to make it stick to the build plate easier.)
+The first time you use CURA, you'll need to set global settings that are particular to your printer (like the build area size, resolution, etc.) and then after that, you can adjust per-print settings, (like what fill percentage to use, where to print support structures around the object, and whether to use a Brim or Raft to make it stick to the build plate easier.)
 These are the typical CURA settings I use for most of my prints:

 Once finished, you should be able to save the GCODE files onto a SD card that the printer reads (or send directly to the printer via USB if your printer supports that).
 I prefer using a SD card, so my PC doesn't have to be on while I'm printing.

 After that, the process differs depending on what brand of printer you have, but on mine,

 pop the SD card into the printer and power it on, hit "warm-up" and "PLA", wait a minute for it to reach starting temperature, pick off any stray bits of filament that have leaked out, hit "print", choose my GCODE model from the list, wait for it to almost reach target temperature (target for PLA is 220) then spray a couple of quick spurts of hairspray on the platform if it's going to be a large design, let it do the first initial outline for the raft (the solid bit that goes under your print job), quickly pick off any blobby or stringy bits that might interfere with printing, then the hard part.... waiting a couple of hours up to a solid week for it to finish the job.

 I'm thinking of buying a 3D printer.
 Money is no object.
 What type of printer do you recommend for the best possible print?